The Hackett Group Announces Strategic Acquisition of Leading Gen AI Development Firm LeewayHertz

 3. Reactive agents: These are the simplest form of AI agents, which operate based on the current state of their environment without retaining any memory of past interactions.
 They are quick and reliable for tasks that require immediate response to environmental changes.
 A typical example of a reactive agent includes an automated HVAC system that adjusts temperatures based on current readings.
 Another example is a fraud detection system in banking that blocks a transaction if it matches certain criteria of fraudulent activity, such as unusual location or high amount.

 4. Model-based agents: A model-based agent operates by using a model to understand and predict its environment.
 In partially observable environments, the agent relies on this internal model to handle incomplete information.
 It keeps track of an internal state that is continuously updated based on new perceptions and the history of previous perceptions.
 This internal state represents parts of the world that are not directly observable.
 By maintaining and adjusting this state, the agent can make informed decisions about future actions.
-For example, algorithmic trading systems adjust their strategies in real-time based on market conditions to optimize trades and minimize risks or Waymo’s self-driving cars, which adjust to real-time traffic conditions and navigate accordingly.

 5. Goal-oriented agents: These agents are designed to achieve specific objectives.
 They evaluate the potential consequences of their actions to make the best decisions that align with their goals.
 For example, a portfolio management AI agent allocates assets and rebalances investment portfolios to maximize returns according to the investor’s risk preference and financial goals.
 Another example includes a chess-playing agent in AI that aims to win the game.

 6. Utility-based agents: Utility-based agents are highly effective in complex decision-making environments because they evaluate the desirability of different states based on a utility function.
 In decision-making contexts, “states” refer to the various conditions or scenarios that could result from different actions taken by an agent.
-For example, in finance, a state could be the particular mix of stocks, bonds, and other assets in a portfolio at a given time.
+For example, in finance, a state could be the particular mix of bonds and other assets in a portfolio at a given time.
 This function helps select actions that optimize outcomes, such as maximizing profit or satisfaction.
 For example, utility-based agents can be employed in portfolio management.
 Here, an agent might analyze vast amounts of market data and use a utility function to balance the trade-off between risk and return, maximizing the investor’s utility.
 This could involve adjusting the portfolio by buying or selling assets in real-time as market conditions, risk assessments, and investor preferences evolve.

 7. Interactive agents: Designed to engage with users, these agents can interpret human input and provide responsive outputs, enhancing customer service and user experience.
 For example, customer service chatbots on financial institute’s websites assist users by responding to queries about financial products, processing purchases, or guiding them through the entire process.